 Way back in the mid 70’s when I first started detecting the whole notion of “pinpointing” centred around keep your eyes firmly fixed on the centre of the search coil whilst moving it away from the target and then digging in the hope that you had kept watching the same spot all the time.
-Bit hit and miss but generally it worked.
-These days most detectors come with a pinpoint mode which makes life a lot easier but to make things easier still we have the hand held pinpointer.
+A bit hit and miss but generally it worked.
+These days most detectors come with a pinpoint mode which makes life a lot easier but to make things easier still we have the handheld pinpointer.

 Probably the most familiar pinpointer out there is what has become affectionately known as the “Garrett carrot” or to give it its proper title the ‘Garrett Pro-Pointer’.
 I also think it would be safe to say that this is the pinpointer by which others are measured.
 It is definitely a nice bit of kit and built to Garrett’s high standards however that comes at a cost and quite a large cost at that.
 In the UK right now the Garrett Pro-Pointer will set you back around £120.00 which is no small chunk of change.

-You see what they did with the name there?
+Do you see what they did with the name there?
 For GP read “Garrett Pro”.
 Very clever.
-It even looks…on first glance like the real thing.
+It even looks… at first glance like the real thing.
 Imitation is often the sincerest form of flattery but I am pretty sure Garrett doesn’t quite share that sentiment.

 As far as detection range goes I would say it is not quite as good as the Garrett Pro-Pointer but not far off.
 The GP-Pointer is around 1-2cm behind the Garrett but then again we are talking about a price difference of around £100.00 and given that you would generally be “probing” around in a hole you have already dug I would say the GP-Pointer stands just as much chance of locating the target as any other pointer no matter how expensive the price tag.